papermerge/documentation/src/User's Manual/upload_documents.rst

 account, S3 object storage etc.

 Actually |project| does not care where documents are coming from.
-All |project| does, it exposes a REST API for importing (uploading) documents.
+All |project| does, it exposes a REST API for :ref:`ingesting documents <ingesting_documents>`.
-, you may want to start feeding documents into it.

 There are two options:

 - upload directly via web user interface
 - upload documents via REST API